 How to Find Organizations to Be Involved In

-Getting involved on campus is part of the college experience.
+Getting involved on campus is fundamental to the undergraduate experience.
+You can build your resume, make new friends, contribute to a great cause and set a good example for other students.
 Here are some ways to find organizations, programs and student groups to join.

 Attend an Activities Fair

 Start looking early with a general idea of what you want.
 From there, you can weigh each group’s time commitment, cost (if any) and other crucial factors.
 If you decide you want to learn more and potentially become a member, sign up.
-Beware, though: Signing up for too many can lead to email spam and confusion.
+Beware, though, that signing up for too many can lead to email spam and confusion.

 You don’t need to be on campus to look into student organizations.
 Find an activities directory and make a list of those that interest you.
 It’s smart to check them out in person to get a better sense of what the program is about.
 Doing research to narrow your list will save you time once you’re on campus.

 Go to Events